Nutrition for Swimmers

 Pre-Race

-High carb, low fat/fiber
+High carb, low fat and fibre

 Pasta with tomato sauce